Stimulus bill: Democrats, White House meet to discuss $600 weekly unemployment boost

 "Very disappointed in @SenSchumer for blocking the temporary extension of the $600 unemployment benefits.
 The Do Nothing Democrats are more interested in playing politics than in helping our deserving people," Trump tweeted.

-There continues to be agreement among Washington's top power players that Congress must pass further relief in the coming days and weeks.
+Washington's top power players agree that Congress must pass further relief in the coming days and weeks.

-"Do we want to continue to come to an agreement?
-Absolutely," Schumer said.
-"But it's got to meet the gravity of the problem."

-Democrats hold a strong negotiating hand - exploiting GOP divisions over whether more aid is even needed - and they are expected to deliver a necessary trove of votes.
+Democrats hold a strong negotiating hand - exploiting GOP divisions - and they are expected to deliver a necessary trove of votes.

 Both sides say the talks have not produced much progress, but they could be nearing a critical phase over the weekend and into next week.
 The pending COVID-19 rescue bill, the fifth since the pandemic has struck, is likely the last one before the November election.